homopolymer/PyroTools/README.md

 **Methods** in PyroTools include

-- ProbAlign, a program to estimate the parameters of the alignment scoring function, and to correct the misalignments.
+- GraphReAlign, a program to estimate the parameters of the alignment scoring function, and to correct the misalignments \[1\].
-- SnpCall, a program to call SNPs in the sequencing data of an individual \[1\].
+- SnpCall, a program to call SNPs in the sequencing data of an individual \[2\].
-- IndelCall, a program to call insertions and deletions in the sequencing data of an individual \[2\].
+- IndelCall, a program to call insertions and deletions in the sequencing data of an individual \[3\].

 **Features** of PyroTools include